So, what exactly is the deal with fish oil?

 With many health benefits, people use fish oil to help with everything from heart disease and strokes to asthma and ADHD – but not many realize just how much impact making these costly little yellow pills can have on the environment and the fishing industry.

 There are three main omega-3 fatty acids: Eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).

 ALA is essential as it cannot be made in the body, and therefore needs to be obtained through our diet.
 It’s mostly found in plant sources such as flax seeds, and can also be converted into EPA and DHA in the body.
-(Unfortunately, this conversion often doesn’t work well, making ALA a questionable source for EPA and DHA.)
+(Unfortunately, this conversion often doesn’t work well, making ALA a questionable source for EPA and DHA omega-3s.)

 Most fish oil supplements contain EPA and DHA, which are the omega-3s that are considered the most important for therapeutic benefits.

 According to the National Institutes of Health (NIH), Omega-3s provide the following benefits to our health: